Please ensure Javascript is enabled for purposes of website accessibility

 Even though Jonah was disobeying God, God still loved him and protected him by sending a big fish to swallow him and keep him from drowning.
 Jonah was in the belly of the whale for 3 days and 3 nights.
 Then Jonah prayed to God from inside the belly of the whale and the Lord heard him and caused the fish to spit Jonah safely up on shore.

-Again God told Jonah to go to Nineveh.
-This time he went.
-He gave the people the message God told him to give them and to Jonah’s surprise the people of Nineveh, including the king, actually listened and we were sorry for what they were doing.
+Again, God told Jonah to go to Nineveh.
+This time, he went.
+He gave the people the message God told him to give them, and to Jonah’s surprise, the people of Nineveh, including the king, actually listened and were sorry for what they were doing.
 Since they were sorry, God was no longer not going to destroy their city.

 But this made Jonah mad.
 Even though God gave Jonah another chance when he was sorry, he didn’t want God to give the people of Nineveh another chance when they were sorry.
 So he went outside of the city to see what would happen.